takama/junior/fun/README.md

-# Experiments with MBR and protection against the spread of MBR viruses
+# Fun experiments

-In the period when I was studying the process of loading the operating system, I was interested in research in this area.
+In the period when I was studying the process of loading the operating system with MBR and protection against the spread of MBR viruses.
+I was interested in research in this area.